FennelFetish/qapyq/README.md

   - Flexible batch captioning, tagging and transformation
   - Batch scaling of images
   - Batch masking with user-defined macros
-  - Customizable batch cropping of images
+  - Batch cropping of images using your macros

 - **AI Assistance**:
   - Support for state-of-the-art captioning and masking models